d10n/bashaspec/README.md

 So I wrote my own.
 This is a middle ground for some convenience while remaining small enough to read at a glance and to vendor the whole file as needed.

+Only the test code needs to be written in bash or POSIX-compatible shell command language; the tests can test the input and output of any generic program or script.

 ## Features

 * Easy usage: just source the library after defining `test_*` functions, and execute your file